SPARC-FAIR-Codeathon/aqua/aqua_docker/docs/api/readme.md

 API module for AQUA SPARK

 ## Searching for datasets
+GET datasets based on the provided query
 #### Format:

-    GET /search?query={query}&force={yes|no}
+    GET /search?query={query}&force={yes|no}&match={yes|no}

--   query : is a query terms (optional)
+-   query (optional): is a query terms.
--   force : an argument to force the server to execute the query
+-   force (optional): to force the server to execute a refined query or not.
-    -   yes : the query is not modify
+    -   yes : execute the refined query.
-    -   no : the query is modified if results are not found
+    -   no (default): execute the original query.
--   match : an argument to exacute search datasets having exact query string.
+-   match : to signal the server to identify datasets with full query phrase or not.
+    -   yes : return datasets having the query phrase.
+    -   no (default): return dataset having at least one term of the query phrase.

 #### Examples: